nschneble/discourse-zero-click-sso/README.md

-# **Discourse Zero Click SSO** Plugin
+# Discourse Zero-Click SSO Plugin

 > _Why click once when you don't have to click at all?_
 >
 > – Wise Coding Sage

-This plugin allows users to be logged in automatically when they first visit a Discourse forum.
+This plugin ✨ automagically ✨ logs in users to Discourse forums.

-## How to use this plugin!
+## How do I use this plugin?

 1. Enable the plugin (easy start)
-2. Disable local login on your Discourse forum (cool, cool)
+2. Disable local-login on your Discourse forum (cool, cool)
 3. Configure a single SSO source (gotta pick)

 ### Example